seanpmaxwell/Typescript-Best-Practices/README.md

   - `camelCase`: most of the time
   - `PascalCase`: for certain situations
     - JSX Elements
-    - Functions just meant to return mostly static data with little or no formatting (i.e. validator-factory-functions) can be `PascalCase`.
+    - Functions just meant to return mostly static data with little or no formatting: i.e. validator-factory-functions can be `PascalCase`.
-  - Prepend functions returning non IO-data with a `get` and IO-data with a `fetch` (i.e. `getTimeAsUTC()`,`async fetchUserRecords()`).
+  - Prepend functions returning non IO-data with a `get` and IO-data with a `fetch`: i.e. `getDateAsString()`, `async fetchUserRecords()`.
   - Prepend **validator-functions** with an `is`: `isValidUser(arg: unknown): arg is IUser`.
-  - If you need to distinguish functions meant to throw an error from a counterpart function, append `OrThrow`: i.e. `findUserById` (IUser | null) vs `findUserByIdOrThrow` (IUser).
+  - If you need to distinguish functions meant to throw an error from a counterpart function, append `OrThrow`: i.e. `findUserById(id: number): IUser | null` vs `findUserByIdOrThrow(id: number): IUser`.
   - If you want to avoid collision with a built-in keyword (i.e. `new`/`delete`) append with an underscore (i.e. function new_(): IUser ...` in `User.model.ts`).
 - **Classes:** `PascalCase`
-- **Types**: `PascalCase`
-  - Aside from using PascalCase, there are some other common patterns used:
-    - Traditionally, interfaces would be prepended with an `I` and type-aliases with a `T` but these have fallen out of favor.
-I'd still recommend prepending interfaces with an `I` ONLY if you need prevent name collisions between an interface and some other counterpart class/object.
+- **Types**: `PascalCase`.
+NOTE: traditionally it was common to prepend interfaces with an `I` and type-aliases with a `T` but these have fallen out of favor.
+I still recommend prepending interfaces with an `I` ONLY if you need prevent naming collisions between an interface and some other class/object counterpart.
 - **Booleans**: prefix with `is`

+**Abbreviations** and **Acronyms**: This is not an exact science and abbreviations/acronyms should generally be avoided for clarity BUT there are plenty of exceptions:
+- Well-establish acronyms (i.e. `URL`, `API`) and common abbreviations (i.e. `Pwd`, `Img`) are usually okay.
+- Using **ALL CAPS** for well-established acronyms is okay: i.e `insertIntoURL()`.
-- **Suffixes**: these could work for type or variable naming:
+- Avoid abbreviations for `UPPER_SNAKE_CASE` variable names.
+- Uncommon abbreviations/acronyms are okay if they are used widely throughout your project and it's clear to others what their purpose is.

+**Suffixes**:
-  - `Raw`: objects which **MUST** be processed before being used (i.e. `UserInfoRaw` -> "service layer" -> `UserInfo`).
+- `Raw`: objects which **MUST** be processed before being used (i.e. database -> `UserInfoRaw` -> "service layer" -> `UserInfo`).
-  - `View`: items specifically meant for going from server to client.
+- `View`: items specifically meant for going from server to client and rendering in a UI.
 Although adding this suffix for most client data is probably overkill, it can be useful if you need to distinguish it from a counterpart object (i.e. `UserInfoRaw` -> `UserInfo` -> `UserInfoView`).
-  - `DTO` (data-transfer-object): objects which only exist in memory and are specifically for moving IO data around.
-As with `Views` you don't always need to use this but it's useful for distinguishing from counter-part objects (i.e. `IUser` <-- database entity, `UserDTO` <-- fields sent to the client)
+- `DTO` (data-transfer-object): objects which only exist in memory and are specifically for moving data around.
+As with `Views` you don't always need to use this but it's useful for distinguishing from counterpart objects (i.e. `IUser` <-- database entity, `UserDTO` <-- movement around your backend).
-  - `Label`: When you need to distinguish a `string` value, specifically meant for rendering, from the non-string value it was processed from: (i.e. `IUser['createdAt']` <-- a Date object, `UserDTO['createdAtLabel']` <-- string formatted as `"MM/DD/YYYY"`).
-Can be for object-keys or primitive variable names.
-DO NOT use for object names, use `View` for that.
+- `Label`: When you need to distinguish a `string` value, specifically meant for rendering from the value it was processed from: (i.e. `IUser['createdAt']` <-- an iso-string object, `UserView['createdAtLabel']` <-- string formatted as `"MM/DD/YYYY"`).

-**Abbreviations** and **Acronyms**:
-- This is not an exact science and abbreviations/acronyms should generally be avoided for clarity BUT there are plenty of exceptions:
-  - Well-establish abbreviations (i.e. URL, API) and acronyms (i.e. Pwd, Req => Request) are usually okay.
-  - Use **ALL CAPS** for well-established acronyms: i.e `insertIntoURL()`.
-  - Avoid both when when doing `UPPER_SNAKE_CASE` unless it's a well-establish acronym.
-  - For a long variable-names that could be cumbersome to use (are used widely throughout your application) an abbreviation/acronym is probably okay; however, the core layer describing them (i.e. the database table and its typer) should refrain from doing so unless it's a well-establish acronym.
-  - For very narrowly-scoped items, abbreviate/use-acronyms are usually okay.
+  - Can be for object-keys or primitive variable names.
+DO NOT use for object names; use `View` for that.
+- `Payload`: An object created for movement through an API call.

 > The namespace-object script [User.model.ts](User.model.ts) has some good examples on standard naming conventions.